Star Trek Beyond

 Despite my criticism of the thin plot and the ill-conceived villain I think "Star Trek Beyond" is the best Abramsverse movie.
 And definitely the one with the most sympathetic characters.
 It is so sad that one of them is not among us any longer.

-- Remarkable quote: "Fear of death is illogical." - "Fear of death is what keeps us alive."
+- Remarkable dialogue: "Fear of death is illogical." - "Fear of death is what keeps us alive."
 (Spock and Bones)

 - Remarkable scenes: